 1. open Windows Task Manager - Ctrl+Shift+ Esc

-2. In the "tab"Processes"select the process whose priority we want to change, then do right click on trial.
-In the menu that opens we go to "Set Priority"and we choose the priority the desired selected.
+2. In the tab "Processes”We select the process whose priority we want to change, then we do right click on trial.
+In the menu that opens we go to "Set Priority”And we choose the priority the desired selected.

-In Windows 7 we have six levels of priority: low, Below Normal, Normal (default), Above Normal, Hight & Realtime.
+In Windows 7 we have six priority levels: low, Below Normal, Normal (default), Above Normal, Hight & Realtime.

 3. Then click on the priority, a box will appear with a message: